FRAMEWORK FOUNDRY

 Retail sales surprised to the upside (0.6% vs. 0.3%) Consumer discretionary (XLY) and cyclicals may benefit.

-FOMC Meeting Minutes on 2026-02-18 Expect volatility.
+FOMC meeting on 2026-02-18 Expect volatility around the announcement and press conference.
 Consider trimming position sizes or hedging with VIX calls.

 Flash Manufacturing PMI on 2026-02-20 A key read on factory activity.
 Watch industrials (XLI) for directional cues.